- Published: Friday, 25 January 2019 14:57

 There was also several anchors recovered whilst at the dump.

-Unfortunately with air running low after nearly 80 minutes in the water we returned to the surface and then headed back to the boat ramp.
+Unfortunately with air running low after nearly 80 minutes in the water we returned to the surface and then headed back to the boat.

 Membership can be renewed by direct debit to the following account.
 Please ensure you print out your transfer receipt and bring to the next meeting.